ocra-recipes/ocra-wbi-plugins/NOTES.md

-#Usage notes for the ISIRWholeBodyController
+#Usage notes for the ISIRWholeBodyController/gOcraController

 These notes are written specifically for the iCubParis robots.
 Please be careful if you are implementing the controller on another platform.